exciting-io/printer/README-RASPBERRY-PI.md

     /etc/init.d/printer stop     # stop the printer client /etc/init.d/printer start    # start the printer client /etc/init.d/printer restart  # restart the printer client

+To see the logging output when running the client like this, you can tail the
+logfile:

+    tail -f /var/log/printer.log

 ## History